-The present document is the report of an Equity Research of GALP S.G.P.S., SA.
+The present document consists of an award-winning report of an Equity Research on GALP S.G.P.S., SA.
+This document was used in the CFA Institute Research Challenge 2020, obtaining a 1st place at the Local level and a 2nd place at Regional level.
 The report follows the CFA Institute format and only public information until 18/10/2020 was considered.

-In addition to the standard format chosen, this report has one additional chapter that covers GALP Competitors and Relative Valuation.
-The focus on the topic is to better detail how and why GALP is trading at a premium over its peers.
+In addition to the standard format chosen, this report has one additional chapter, that all together form the Master Final Work.
+The said chapter explores further on how to define the price target, by using the expected cash flow approach.
+Between using sensitivity analysis and different price scenarios together with a mathematical methodology to define probabilities, another piece of information is provided to help investors make an investment decision.

 GALP is the leading Portuguese integrated oil company.
 It operates throughout the whole fossil fuel value chain, from extracting fossil fuel, to transporting and refining it and finally commercializing the different by-products.
-GALP is a relevant player in the upstream and the Portuguese market leader in the downstream.
+GALP is a relevant player in the upstream and market leader in the downstream, in the markets the company operates.

-The company was valued with a Sum-of-the-Parts approach, where we used a FCFF DCF for each of GALP's segments in order to capture all of their different specificities.
-The results were then summed up, the adjustments were made, yielding a final price target of €18.1/sh, then updated to €12.1/sh, to account for the consequences of the pandemic.
-To support this valuation, other methods were used, such as a FCFF DCF (for the company as a whole), FCFE DCF, the APV and the DDM.
-The valuation was subject to stress test and sensitivity analysis in order to address risk.
-In addition, the risks the company is subject to are thoroughly explained in the report.
+The company was valued with a Sum-of-the-Parts approach, where a FCFF DCF was made to each business unit, reflecting all the idiosyncrasies of each BU.
+The result was them summed up, the adjustments were made to the resulting sum, yielding a final price target of 12.1€/sh.
+To support this valuation, other methods were also used, such as a FCFF DCF (for the company as a whole), FCFE DCF, the APV and the DDM.
+The valuation was subject to stress tests and sensitivity analysis in order to address risk.
+In addition, the risks the company is subject to is thoroughly explained in the report.

 It is also important to mention that the report was finalized on January 15th, 2020.
-However, the team produced an updated research snapshot to include new information, reflecting the impacts of the COVID-19 pandemic.
+However, an updated research snapshot was made, to include new information, reflecting the impacts of the COVID-19 pandemic.
 This update reflects information from March 2020.